faucetsdn/udmi/docs/specs/subblocks.md

 at the PubSub _message envelope_), has several basic _subTypes_ that manifest themselves from different sources:

-* **Model**: Model-based summary of this device.
+* **Model**: Model-based description of this device.
 Unlike the other messages, this exists independent of any actual physical device, and will be injected by the system through something like the `registrar` tool.
 The _model_ is typically also reflected in a _site\_model_ as a static set of files somewhere.